11.22.21 COVID-19 Bulletin: Poloncarz Reinstates Indoor Mask Mandate

 This mandate takes effect tomorrow (Tuesday, November 23) at 6:00 am.
 The mandate applies in all municipalities within Erie County, and to all individuals regardless of vaccination status.
 Businesses not complying with the mandate can face penalties as they had earlier in the pandemic, Poloncarz said.

 Poloncarz cited rising numbers of COVID-19 hospitalizations for the decision.
-He indicated this policy may be relaxed if COVID case and hospitalization numbers improve.
+He indicated this policy may be relaxed if COVID cases and hospitalization numbers improve.

 The County Executive’s full announcement is available here.